bartossh/heatmap_wasm_lib/README.md

 ## Development TypeScript (JavaScript)

-This library is steel in development process...
+This library is still in development process...

 0. You need `nodejs` and `npm` installed.